daveta/analytics/va_reports.md

 ### Identifiers
 A new Application Insights Telemetry Initializer will be added in v4.2 Bot Framework SDK.
-Assume the **UserID** and **ConversationID** are in all events (CustomEvent/Trace/Dependency/etc).
-These will reside in the Application Insights standard schema.
+Assume the **UserID** and **ConversationID** reside in all `customEvents`.
+These will manifest as `user_id`/`session_id` within the schema.

-For more details on the ID's, see [the bot activity spec](https://github.com/Microsoft/botframework-obi/blob/master/botframework-activity/botframework-activity.md)
+For more details on all the Activity ID's, see [the bot activity spec](https://github.com/Microsoft/botframework-obi/blob/master/botframework-activity/botframework-activity.md)

 ### CustomEvent: BotMessageReceived
 **Logged From:** TelemetryLoggerMiddleware